-Donald is currently Senior Lecturer and Professor of Practice at the Institute of Public Policy of the Hong Kong University of Science & Technology as well as the Director of Leadership and Public Policy Executive Education.
+Donald Low is Director of HKUST Institute for Emerging Market Studies, Senior Lecturer and Professor of Practice at the HKUST Institute for Public Policy, as well as Director of Leadership and Public Policy Executive Education (LAPP) at the Hong Kong University of Science and Technology.
 He is an accomplished consultant and lecturer in economics and behavioural economics, decision-making and risk analysis, inequality and social policy, complexity in public policy, organisational behaviour, and the politics and governance of Singapore.

 Donald has served in, or consulted with, public, private, higher education and non-profit organisations.
 Prior to his current appointment, Donald was the Associate Dean for Executive Education and Research at the Lee Kuan Yew School of Public Policy, National University of Singapore.
 Besides leading the School’s executive education department, he also headed its case study unit.
 Donald also served nearly 15 years in the Singapore government as a member of the Administrative Service.
 During that time, he established the Centre for Public Economics at the Civil Service College to advance economics literacy in the Singapore public service.
 He also held senior positions at the Ministry of Finance and the Public Service Division.